open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/kubernetes/on-prem.md

 OpenMetadata supports the Installation and Running of application on OnPremises Kubernetes through Helm Charts.
 However, there are some additional configurations which needs to be done as prerequisites for the same.

-{%note%}
+{%note noteType="Warning"%}

-This guide presumes you have an on premises Kubernetes cluster setup and you are installing OpenMetadata in `default` namespace.
+This guide presumes you have an on premises Kubernetes cluster setup, and you are installing OpenMetadata in `default` namespace.

 {%/note%}